dynek/smarthome-dashboard/README.md

 * This project is still WIP and improvable.
 * I did not specifically create this application to be flexible, configurable, etc. It fits my needs and use-case.
 * I am definitely not a node.js, jquery, html, css, whatever developer.
 Lots of things are probably ugly and against best practices.
-* Everything (especially the CSS) need some cleaning

 ### My need
 I wanted to hang a tablet on a wall in my house to display some information, have a view and control Fibaro HC2 attached devices.